aowuor/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  check browser console on adding new toy.
+For error 500, open rails server log and look at the last request log to find error.
+Incase of uninitilized constant error in the controller, confirm and add any missing routes, then check for any spelling mistakes in the constants used.

 - Update the number of likes for a toy

   - How I debugged:
+  Check browser console for errors on update of likes.
+For unexpected end of JSON input, check the PATCH fetch request on controller and ensure the updated data is rendered to json.

 - Donate a toy to Goodwill (and delete it from our database)